Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 7 Reasons Why Your Dog Stops Walking on Leash

 As mentioned, there may be several dynamics at play with a dog who stops walking during walks.
-By correctly identifying the underlying cause, you are better equipped with solving the issue by tackling the root causes.
+By correctly identifying the underlying cause, you are better equipped with solving the issue as you'll be tackling the root causes.

 It's not always easy identifying the correct cause, so if you're struggling with a dog who keeps on halting, please get professional help.

-Start with a veterinary visit, and if your dog gets a clean bill of health, then your next step may be working along with a behaviorist.
+Start with a veterinary visit, and if your dog gets a clean bill of health, then your next step may be working along with a certified dog trainer or behaviorist.

 1) An Underlying Medical Problem

-In general, we expect to see dogs with some underlying medical problem stop walking during the day at other times in addition to walks.
+In general, we expect to see dogs who are suffering from some underlying medical problem to stop at other times of the day in addition to walks.
 We would also expect them to show some type of symptoms.

 However, it is also true that going on walks may bring on certain types of pain that may not be noticed at home.